Domain-based user embedding for competing events on social media: Data and Methods

-It is widely known that on controversial topics, social ties are often divided between those in favor of it and those opposed to it, exhibiting an echo chamber structure~\citep{Sasahara2021-tf}.
-Echo chambers are typical cases of competing user clusters, which are often identified by using the Louvain algorithm, a modularity-based community detection method~\citep{blondel2008fast}.
-Therefore, we use Louvain clustering results as references; that is, binary labels for two competing communities: pro-X and anti-X, where X is QAnon, Biden, and Ivermectin, in order to evaluate the embedding results in our study.
+When it comes to controversial topics, social ties are often split between supporters and opponents, a result of which is echo chambers~\cite{Sasahara2021-tf}.
+Those divisions are prime examples of competing user clusters, which are commonly identified using the Louvain algorithm~\cite{blondel2008fast}, a modularity-based community detection method.
+In our study, we used the results of Louvain clustering as references, namely binary labels for two competing communities---pro-$X$ and anti-$X$---in which X represents the topics QAnon, Biden, or Ivermectin in order to evaluate the embedding results.
+To that end, we used the retweet network as the target to which we applied the Louvain algorithm.

-For this, we use a retweet network.
-A retweet is an important information-sharing behavior by which followers can receive messages from their favorite influencers immediately.
-A retweet can be both a productive, communicative tool and a selfish act of an attention seeker ~\citep{Boyd2010TweetTR}. \cite{Suh2010,10.1145/1772690.1772751,Hong2011} considered that a user's contextual information (e.g., social network topology, tweet content, URLs) affects the retweet behavior.
-Thus, a retweet network is used to label users in competing clusters.
+Retweeting (i.e., ``reposting'') is an important information-sharing behavior by which followers can receive messages from their favorite influencers immediately.
+A retweet can be both a productive, communicative tool and a selfish act of an attention seeker ~\cite{Boyd2010TweetTR}. \cite{Suh2010,10.1145/1772690.1772751,Hong2011} have argued that a user's contextual information (e.g., social network topology, tweet content, and URL) affects retweeting behavior.
+Therefore, a retweet network is used to label users in competing clusters.

-Our study relies on the data and user labels provided in our published papers~\citep{Xu2021,SIP-2021-0055}, in which user properties involved in the competing events had been revealed.
-As mentioned, the Louvain algorithm was applied to identify competing clusters of users in the retweet networks using the network analysis software Gephi~\citep{Jacomy2014}~\footnote{\url{https://gephi.org/}}.
-Competing users were harvested from the retweet network when theyrelated to the topics QAnon, Biden, and Ivermectin topics (Fig.~\ref{fig:RT}).
-Users in each topic were segregated, such as pro-QAnon and anti-QAnon in Fig.~\ref{fig:RT}(a), the Democratic and Republican users in Fig.~\ref{fig:RT}(b), and Ivermectin-related misinformation and mainstream media users in Fig.~\ref{fig:RT}(c), respectively.
-The user statistics of the three topics are shown in Table~\ref{tab:nodes}.
+We relied on the data and user labels provided in our published papers~\cite{Xu2021,Xu2022}, in which user properties involved in the competing events are described.
+As mentioned, the Louvain algorithm was applied to identify competing clusters of users in the retweet networks using the network analysis software Gephi~\cite{Jacomy2014}~\footnote{\url{https://gephi.org/}}.
+Competing users were harvested from the retweet network when they related to the topics of QAnon, Biden, or Ivermectin (Figure~\ref{fig:RT}).
+Users in each topic were segregated---that is pro-QAnon and anti-QAnon in Figure~\ref{fig:RT}(a), Democratic and Republican users as in Figure~\ref{fig:RT}(b), and Ivermectin-related misinformation and mainstream media users as in Figure~\ref{fig:RT}(c).
+The user-related statistics of the three topics appear in Table~\ref{tab:data} and \ref{tab:nodes}.
+To obtain the semantic implications of user clusters, the profiles of the top three largest in-degree users (i.e., users with many followers) were examined for each topic.
+In that way, two classes of competing users were identified for each topic.